PHPWord

 Answer:

-fixed energy levels (shells)
+Electrons revolve in fixed energy levels (shells) around the nucleus.

 Electrons do not lose energy while revolving.